 - Applicants should submit a cover letter, CV, a proposal describing your project, and two reference letters.

-- Submit applications to Kristen Welzenbach, acting curator of special collections and archives, at email@example.com or Goucher College Library, 1021 Dulaney Valley Rd., Baltimore, Md 21204.
+- Submit applications to Kristen Welzenbach, curator of special collections and archives, at email@example.com or Goucher College Library, 1021 Dulaney Valley Rd., Baltimore, Md 21204.

 About the Alberta Hirshheimer Burke-Jane Austen Collection at Goucher

 In 1975, at the death of Alberta Hirshheimer Burke, a Goucher alumna of the Class of 1928, Goucher College received the extraordinary Jane Austen collection that she and her husband, prominent Baltimorean Henry Burke, had acquired over a period of forty years.
 This nationally recognized collection includes copies of all first and early editions, an extensive collection of translations, biographical and critical works, and later editions.
 The collection is supported by a great number of works from the Georgian period including novels, periodicals, courtesy books, works by Humphry Repton and contemporaries, and beautiful color-plate books.
 The Burke’s personal papers include Alberta Burke’s own notebooks of Austen-related ephemera and correspondence with Austen collectors and scholars.
 For an overview of the Burke Austen collection, see this Jane Austen Collection Guide.